caibinperl/ptis/README.md

 PTIS is an end-to-end pipeline that covers all analysis tasks, enabling it to be initiated from raw reads.
 PTIS presents results within some TSV files, which display the integration site position, type, read amount, etc.
 PTIS allows users to inspect informative read alignments using the Integrative Genomics Viewer (IGV).
-To utilize Docker's methodologies, we offer PTIS as a Docker image, streamlining the installation process by pulling the image and executing it with a single command.
-This is achieved by attaching the data volumes and running the Docker container.

 ## Implementation
-PTIS is built as a Docker container image and shared through Docker Hub (https://hub.docker.com/r/caibinperl/ptis).
-The container can run on various operating systems, such as Linux, Mac, and Windows, all supported by the Docker engine.

 The pipeline encompasses a series of essential procedures: conducting quality control on the raw reads, removing adapters, establishing an index for the reference genome, aligning sequences, identifying integration sites, and visualizing the resulting output.

 ### Preprocessing